CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9D - Solar Eclipses.md

 p & 0.99977731 & 0.99858559\\ \hline
 \end{array}
 ```
-Rounding the contact times to the nearest minute the Besselian elements are:
+Rounding the contact times to the nearest minute the Besselian elements are: (For a more accurate calculation, calculate Besselian elements at exactly those times we calculated.
+We only round here because the ephemeris we are using only gives minute precision.)
 ```math
 \begin{array}{ccc}\hline \text{Element} & 15:42:00 & 20:52:00 \\ \hline
 d & 0.12959946 & 0.13094043\\